Slime-Senpai/cvshare/README.md

 Inside the app, you can then enter your email and password to connect.

-Currently, on the Props / Friends and Share parts are done.
+Currently, only the Props / Friends and Share parts are done.

 You can select props in the Props tab, then select the friends you want to share them with in the Friends tab.